METALS-Copper steadies as supply fears and China demand support prices

 But supply disruptions could ease before demand for metal recovers, driving prices lower, though copper is unlikely to fall below $4,400, he said.

-MARKETS: European shares steadied even as Brent oil prices crashed to their lowest since 1999.
+MARKETS: European shares steadied after Brent oil prices crashed to their lowest since 1999 then rebounded.

 ANTO: Chile’s Antofagasta cut capital expenditure for the year and said copper production would be at the lower end of its guidance of 725,000-755,000 tonnes.